yuchiaol/polar_climate_change_final/_build/html/_sources/docs/snowball.md

 ```

-We could get from the above results:
+From the above results, we can conclude:

 - For extremely large $S_0$, the only possible climate is a hot Earth with no ice.
 - For extremely small $S_0$, the only possible climate is a cold Earth completely covered in ice.